andykant/dynasty96/README.md

 - Copy `config.example.js` as `config.js`.
 The example config provides descriptions of each property along with example values.
 - Update `config.js` with options for your league.
+- Set `inSeason` to `true` during the NFL season, and to `false` outside of it.
+This ensures that it picks up the correct FantasyPros rankings.
 - That's it.

 ## License